machawk1/Mink/README.md

 * Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/mink/jemoalkmipibchioofomhkgimhofbbem)
 * Click "Add to Chrome" to install Mink.
-* Once installed, click the Mink icon in the Chrome toolbar to see how well-archived the current page is and navigate to the past.
+* Once installed, click the Mink icon in the Chrome toolbar to see how well-archived the current page is, and navigate to the past.

 ## Usage